fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 const App = () => {
 ```

-The functions of the module can be used directly with the imported variable _noteService_ like this:
+The functions of the module can be used directly with the imported variable _noteService_ as follows:

 ```js
 const App = () => {